 Suave – SASE Connected

-SuAVE is SASE’s very own exclusive database featuring all of our registered members.
+SuAVE-SASE is SASE’s very own application of the SuAVE platform, which allows our users access to a database featuring all of our registered members.
 It can be used to search for scholars based on their location, research interests, discipline of PhD, and many other criteria.
 The SASE SuAVE is currently open to all SASE visitors to use for a trial period, it will then only be accessible to our registered members.

 See an introduction from former SASE president Akos Rona-Tas or visit the SASE SuAVE.